robotys/sacl/README.md

 Access Card
 -----------

 The main idea for access control list in SACL is Access Card.
 Access Card contain pass to features as described by developer.
+Three type of access are provided which are: Public (no need to login to view), Private (open to all members), Controlled (specific group/user/tag).
 The Access Card then can be assign to multiple users, groups or any combination of tags.
 This will make it flexible in theory.
 But i foresee a complicated control afterwards.
 That will be rectified by the time it comes.

 Feature Management:
 -------------------